 Sexually Transmitted Disease is the state's primary site for syphilis, gonorrhea, and chlamydia infection screening.
+The section also performs HIV viral load testing for patient monitoring.

-Environmental Chemistry analyzes drinking water samples for EPA-regulated parameters such as cyanide, mercury, pesticides, herbicides, disinfection by-products, and volatile organics.
+Organic and Inorganic Chemistry analyze drinking water samples for EPA-regulated parameters such as pesticides, herbicides, cyanide, mercury, nitrates, and other substances.